JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/csjquoterents.png)

 ## Bashing NHHT
-[Southwark News article](https://www.southwarknews.co.uk/news/housing-association-slammed-nightmare-scenario-eviction-threat-bermondseys-st-james-estate/) on rent hikes and evictions
-MP Neil Coyle's criticisms and Cllr Pollak's quote saying NHHT is acting like a 'predatory landlord'.
+Submit the [Southwark News article](https://www.southwarknews.co.uk/news/housing-association-slammed-nightmare-scenario-eviction-threat-bermondseys-st-james-estate/) on NHHT's rent hikes and evictions at its St. James estate in Bermondsey.
+Include MP Neil Coyle's criticisms and Cllr Pollak's quote saying NHHT is acting like a 'predatory landlord'.

 ![](http://35percent.org/img/nhhtevictions.png)

-Wood Dene estate and Decathlon sites appear to have stalled.
+Show how Wood Dene estate and Decathlon sites appear to have stalled.
 Point out affordable scandal at the Decathlon site (blog post to be drafted still) and the low level of social rented housing at the Wood Dene site.
 Make the point that NHHT successfully argued (using viability assessments) that it wasn't viable to provide more than the pitiful 15% (avg) social rented housing across both sites.
 So how can it be possible that the FDS site can viably provide over 40% social rented?

-Silwood estate - 3 missing social rented housing units.
+Include evidence on the Silwood estate and the 3 missing social rented housing units that NHHT should have delivered according to the planning consent and S106 agreement.

-Manor Place Depot?

-Show HCA/GLA stats showing how many thousands of homes they have converted to affordable rent.
+Show HCA/GLA stats showing how many thousands of homes NHHT has converted to affordable rent.

 ## Refurb/Alternative to scheme underlying the CPO